 This guide on Black Credit Cards will explain

-Black credit cards are super-premium options offered by a number of major credit card companies in Australia, including ANZ, Commonwealth Bank, Citibank and Westpac.
-The “black” name actually refers to the level of the account, differentiating these products from platinum, gold or standard options.
+A black credit card is a super-premium option offered by a number of major credit card companies in Australia, including ANZ, Commonwealth Bank, Citi and Westpac.
+The “black” name actually refers to the level of the account, differentiating this type of card from platinum, gold or standard options.
 It’s similar to the way frequent flyer and other rewards programs have different status levels.

 In the case of credit cards, black is generally the best you can get.
 Sometimes "black" level credit cards may have another name to differentiate them from other cards – such as the Commonwealth Bank’s Diamond Awards Card or then Citi Prestige Card – but even when that’s the case, these cards carry the same prestige as other black options.